open-ortho/open-ortho.github.io/_pages/associations.md

 ## Project funding

 If a foundation is providing funding for specific innovation or research projects, in the application form a requirement for making use of open standards to import and export data could be added.
+This alone would be of almost zero cost to the foundation, yet provide a huge drive for applicants to implement standards.

+The [NIH](https://datascience.nih.gov/fhir-initiatives) and the [NSF](https://www.nsf.gov/pubs/2022/nsf22553/nsf22553.htm) have already started moving in this direction.

 ## Inform members

-Articles in journal, morning huddle emails, courses and information booths at meetings
+Articles in journal, morning huddle emails, courses and information booths at meetings.